 Meg: Would you say an independent spirit is a characteristic of Icelanders?
 I realize that all people are different, but can you share your thoughts on the essence of the Icelandic character, and what you believe shaped that?

 We might come across as closed-off at first, at least especially for Americans, as we do not use small talk.
-The conversations at the counter would be, “Good morning”, the amount and “Would you like a bag?”
-But during the last three years we have added, “Have a nice day”, most likely due to tourism.
+The conversations at the counter would be, “Good morning”, the amount, and “Would you like a bag?”
+But during the last three years, we have added, “Have a nice day”, most likely due to tourism.
 Icelanders are perceived as rude by some newcomers, but this is only because we tend to talk straight and to the point.
 It also means that Icelanders will not go out of their way to please you unless they genuinely like you, then you can expect very helpful people.
 We love to have fun and if there is alcohol involved, we will burst out singing a lot.
-We are proud, strong, hard working people.
+We are proud, strong, hard-working people.
 We might be described as people of fire and Ice.
 We can be a bit ice-y at first but get to know us.
-There is a lot of fire underneath, just like our country.
+There is a lot of fire underneath, just like in our country.

 Epic Sagas Preserved Through Oral Tradition

 Meg: I have read that Iceland has one of the world's highest literacy rates.
 Certainly, when many people think of Iceland they think of the sagas.
 For those who are unfamiliar with the sagas, can you explain what they are?

 Margret: The family sagas as they are called are prose narratives mostly based on historical events that mostly took place in Iceland in the 9th, 10th, and early 11th centuries, during the so-called Saga Age.
 Most of them were written in the 13th century.
 They were written on calf skin as the paper was not available.
 They tell stories of the settlers.
 Landnáma is about who settled where in Iceland.
 There we have information on the names and the origins of all the major settlers in Iceland.